* March PPI +3.1 pct y/y, slowest price gain in 17 months

 "With the anti-pollution campaign which pushed up prices by disrupting supply now unwinding, the impact of weaker demand for industrial goods is becoming more apparent in the PPI data," said Julian Evans-Pritchard, senior China economist at Capital Economics.

 Analysts polled by Reuters had expected March producer inflation would moderate slightly to 3.2 percent.
 On a month-on-month basis, the PPI fell 0.2 percent versus 0.1 percent decline in February, as the months-long smog war that led to supply constraints and an uptick in factory prices tapered off.

 Gains in raw material prices slowed to 5.1 percent in March from 5.9 percent the month before.

 The softer factory gate inflation points to further pressure on profits for China's industrial firms after earnings grew at their quickest pace in six years in 2017.
 Profits at industrial firms picked up pace in the first two months of the year from December but still lagged growth for the whole of 2017.

 The consumer price index (CPI) rose 2.1 percent from a year earlier, well below expectations of 2.6 percent and slowing from February's gain of 2.9 percent, due to seasonal declines in food, transport and tourism prices.

 "Despite the downward surprise for CPI, mostly due to a correction of food prices after the holiday, the overall economy remains robust," said Zhang Yi, a Beijing-based analyst with Capital Securities.

-On a month-on-month basis, the CPI declined 1.1 percent, from a 1.2 percent rise in February.
+On a month-on-month basis, the CPI declined 1.1 percent, from 1.2 percent rise in February.
 The core consumer price index, which strips out volatile food and energy prices, rose 2.0 percent in March, slowing from 2.5 percent in February.

 TRADE SPAT, WEAK PRICES